-You can buy a ticket at the airport, but usually the queues are quite long.
-So, if you want to skip the lines, grab your ticket below…plus enjoy the free shuttle bus service between the station and selected hotels.
+It is possible to buy a ticket at the airport, but the queues are usually quite long.
+Make sure to grab a fast pass airport express train ticket online first.
+By doing so, you can skip the lines, save a bit of money and even enjoy the free shuttle bus service between the station and selected hotels.

 Using the subway is most probably the easiest way to get around Hong Kong.
 It’s safe, reliable and very efficient, especially seeing that the trains are always on time.
 Furthermore, the MTR connects all the major spots you’ll want to see on your visit.
 From the heart of Central and Causeway Bay to New Territories and even Lantau Island – which is where you’ll find the famous Big Buddha.